Project-MONAI/monai-deploy-informatics-gateway/docs/setup/setup.md

 ### Message broker

-Informatics Gateway communicates with other MONAI Deploy components through a message broker.
+The nformatics Gateway communicates with other MONAI Deploy components through a message broker.
 The default messaging service included is provided by [RabbitMQ](https://www.rabbitmq.com/).
-To integrate with another storage service provider, please refer to the [Data Storage](https://github.com/Project-MONAI/monai-deploy-informatics-gateway/blob/main/guidelines/srs.md#message-broker) section of the SRS.
+To integrate with another storage service provider, refer to the [Data Storage](https://github.com/Project-MONAI/monai-deploy-informatics-gateway/blob/main/guidelines/srs.md#message-broker) section of the SRS.

-To use the default messaging service, please download and install RabbitMQ by following the [Get Started](https://www.rabbitmq.com/#getstarted) page.
+To use the default messaging service, download and install RabbitMQ by following the [Get Started](https://www.rabbitmq.com/#getstarted) page.

 Before launching Informatics Gateway, update `appsettings.json` to configure the publisher and subscriber settings.
-IG publishes all messages to an *exchange* under the specified *virtual host*.
+The Informatics Gateway publishes all messages to an *exchange* under the specified *virtual host*.
 Therefore, please confirm the values before starting
 Informatics Gateway.

 ```json